phpMyDomo/phpMyDomo/www/inc/doc/howto/nginx_install.md

 # Setup Nginx for phpMyDomo

-_For experts only: Using Apache webserver is the prefered way to install phpMyDomo, but if you are an expert and prefer to use Nginx instead of Apache You might try the following method._
+_For experts only: Using the Apache webserver is the recommended way to install phpMyDomo, but if you prefer to use Nginx instead of Apache, you might try the following **unsupported** method._

 ## Install Required packages ############################################